 Clients we have acted/continued to act for include:

-- TM Eye Limited - we bring private prosecutions on behalf of TM Eye Ltd who investigate the sale of counterfeit goods on behalf of rights holders such as Louis Vuitton, Mulberry and Pandora.
-Numerous convictions have been obtained in these cases and sentences against the convicted sellers include a ‘banning order’ preventing the seller from working in all markets across England and Wales for a period of two years.
+- Rights holders such as Louis Vuitton, Mulberry and Pandora obtaining numerous convictions in cases and sentences against the convicted sellers including a 'banning order' preventing the defendant from working in all markets across England and Wales for a period of two years.

 - Architects Registration Board and the Law Society - we conducted private prosecutions on behalf of these professional regulators against individuals holding themselves out to be members of the professions in the criminal courts and have brought convictions in both magistrates’ and Crown Court hearings in relation to Architects Act and Fraud Act cases.